slic3r/Slic3r/doc/How to build - Windows.md

 You can disable building of the debug variant by passing the `-DDEP_DEBUG=OFF` option to CMake, this will only produce a _Release_ build.

 Refer to the CMake scripts inside the `deps` directory to see which dependencies are built in what versions and how this is done.

+### building tests

+You must use vs 2015 or 2017, and convert the slic3r_test project to your version.
+Also, you have to add the "CRT SDK" to your windows 2017 installation (can be done via the VS intaller).